 - You’re able to use your creativity to come up with unique ideas.
 Spiders are well-known for creativity and they have often been accredited with this quality, which is shown by their ability to create intricate webs.
 You’re also more welcoming to new ideas and able to “go with the flow” instead of having a clear plan for doing things.

 Spiders are highly symbolic animals.
 They have both positive and negative connotations, and they also sometimes feature in dreams.
 Spiders are sometimes seen as a danger (in much the same way as centipede symbolism), and they are also feared.
-But we also know them by their ability to engineer and craft webs and they are also revered for their patience for achieving their purposes.
+But we also know them by their ability to engineer and craft webs and they are also revered for their patience in achieving their purposes.

 Spiders can have different meanings in different settings, so you need to view the symbolism of spiders in your own circumstances to see their true meaning.